-- To elect to the Board of Directors (the "Board") the following nominees presented by the Board: Anne Busquet and Lawrence Sharnak. - To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Company's 2023 proxy's compensation tables and any related information found in this proxy. - To approve, on an advisory basis, the frequency with which shareholders can vote on the compensation arrangements of our named executive officers as follows: (i) every year, (ii) every two years, (iii) every three years or (iv) abstain. - To consider and act on such other business as may properly come before the Annual Meeting on any postponement(s) or adjustment(s) thereof.
+- To elect to the Board of Directors (the "Board") the following nominees presented by the Board: A. Hadi Chaudhry, John Daly, Mahmud Haq and Cameron Munter. - To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Company's 2024 Proxy Statement's compensation tables and any related information found in such proxy statement. - To consider and act on such other business as may properly come before the Annual Meeting on any postponement(s) or adjustment(s) thereof.